 How Much Does it Cost?

-Current as of 2021.
-USD estimates are based on Nov 2021 exchange rate.
-Let us know if Kong Lor has changed their fees and we’ll update this section!
+Current as of 2023.
+USD estimates are based on Oct 2023 exchange rate, though rates remain in flux at the moment.
+Let us know if Kong Lor Cave has changed their fees and we’ll update this section!

 Each boat can carry up to 3 passengers.

 |Phu Hin Bun National Park entrance fee (per person)||US$0.10 / 2,000 LAK|